A.N.A. CRITTERS

 Cruiser and Sheldon are sulcata tortoises.
 Sulcata tortoises are third largest tortoise species in the world.
 Cruiser came to us from a family in NJ.
 Sheldon came from Jim Thorpe PA.
 Both boys just got too big for their families.
 Fully grown sulcata tortoises can weight over 200 pounds and live up to 100 years.

-Archie Alligator
+Louie Alligator

 lilly bell